 Unsplash

-The nation's largest bank has more than $3 trillion in assets in the U.S. and abroad.
+The nation's largest bank has nearly $3.4 trillion in assets in the U.S. and abroad.
 The bank offers banking products for consumers and small businesses.
 It also offers a host of personal and business credit cards—many of which are on our list of the best credit cards—as well as mortgage loans, auto loans and investment products and services.

 Chase also has the largest branch network of any U.S. bank, with locations in 48 states (excluding Alaska and Hawaii) and more than 16,000 ATMs.